Familymoon Trip to Maine, August 2009

 Talia is enamored with this little red toy soldier, a Medieval knight wielding flail and shield in combat in some forgotten war fought centuries ago.
 That’s me.
 Don’t recall what Talia’s thoughts were or where she found the toy.
 Did it come from the Little Red Cottage?
 Belonged to Andrea’s sons?
 Gifted to her by one of the kids from New Jersey running around the parking lot at the trail head?
 Or was it left behind upon this rock and Talia chose to receive this fas a gift rom the Universe and claim it?

 Kathryn & Talia.
 Kate’s arms & legs are covered with inflamed mosquito bites, and Talia holds the red and golden toy knight in her hands.
+She has bug-bitten legs and arms, too.

 This.